 - Hire a Registered Agent: hire a state-sanctioned professional or company to keep you informed and updated about your company’s legal obligations.

-- Open your US business bank account: With Globalfy’s business formation plan, you get a free American bank account and a Visa debit card for your business.
+- Open your US business bank account: With Globalfy’s business formation plan, you get a American bank account and a Visa debit card for your business.

 With Globalfy’s all-in-one business plan you’ll be able to get all this paperwork done with just one click.
 Pay US$599 (plus the state formation fee) and enjoy all the benefits of setting up an offshore company in Delaware.
-Plus, get 1 year of Registered Agent, 1 year of Virtual Address, and a free US business bank account.
+Plus, get 1 year of Registered Agent, 1 year of Virtual Address, and a US business bank account.

 Now that you have all the details on how to set up an offshore company in Delaware, just click here and open your US business online.